NeatNerdPrime/Coach-Onboarding-challenges/my-passport.md

 * [ ] Write about a great moment you had at BeCode on Twitter or Facebook
 * [ ] Participate in the Selection process of another Startup in another Campus
 * [ ] Participate in a Marketing event (a Facebook Live, …)
-* [ ] Become the buddy of a new trainer
 * [ ] Send a written compliment to 3 BeCode team members on the 1st of March (International World Compliment Day)
 * [ ] Tell your EMO that (s)he is not THAT old
-* [ ] Spend an entire work day assisting Karen (our CEO), Assist her in a pre-sales meeting, providing her with technical expertise
+* [ ] Spend half a day assisting Karen (our CEO), assist her in a pre-sales meeting, providing her with technical expertise and providing her with Diet Coke.
 * [ ] Present BeCode at a business event
 * [ ] Send a [Kitsch holographic postcard](https://www.youtube.com/watch?v=N8tYpsuGEIM) to Tom Crohin at BeCode Brussels.
 * [ ] Suggest one challenge to be added to the Level 4 Challenge to the Head Coach *Proof: an email to your Head Coach with a funny or useful (or both) challenge to be added to Level 4.*